AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

 >[!NOTE]
 >
-> You can also open and edit the properties of selected topics in a DITA map from the **More Options** menu at the bottom of the Map view.
+> You can also open and edit the properties of selected topics in a DITA map from the **More Options** menu under References.

 ### Reusable content